 Ted is a sweet but willful toddler.
 In Bedtime, Ted! his parent tells him it’s time for bed, but Ted’s not ready yet!
 First, he has to take a bath, have a snack, brush his teeth, and get all the wiggles out.

 In this book, each spread has a gatefold with big flaps perfect for little hands.
 When the gatefold is closed, Ted tells his parent that he can’t go to bed just yet because he has something to do first.
 When the gatefold opens, readers can see what that something really is.
 The second book in the series, Let’s Go, Ted! will release in Fall 2018.

 The little boy in the book looks very much like him.

-On a snowy day, make snowmen, play snowballs, leave deep and shallow footprints on the snow, shake off the snow from the trees, climb up and slide down on the snowdrift...
+On a snowy day, make snowmen, play with snowballs, leave deep and shallow footprints on the snow, shake off the snow from the trees, and climb up and slide down on the snowdrift...

 When you see the little boy bring When the returning snowball melts and disappears, you will be sad and sad.

-When I saw the melted snow in my dreams unfolding before my eyes, I was also very excited.
+When I saw the melted snow in my dreams unfold before my eyes, I was also very excited.